BEN'S UNNECESSARILY COMPLICATED AMPLIFIER

 The previous amp had messy logic circuitry for soft-start, clunky controls and more messy logic circuits for bias voltages and cathode currents, with an analog ammeter, and frankly, not very good circuit protection in the event of overcurrents, etc. This new amp employs a microcontroller to control every facet of startup, circuit protection, and automatic shutdown by monitoring all voltages, as well as power tube cathode currents, temperature, and, in future projects, input and output from a preamp.
 More on this later.

 Below is the amp opened up to show the interior viewed from the bottom.
+This was taken in March 2026, 10 years after it was completed.
 There is a tremendous amount of wiring outside of the printed circuit boards.
 The wiring for the tubes themselves is underneath all this.
-Obviously, working on this amp in the event of a malfunction will be a nightmare.
+Everything is pretty well marked, and working on the amp has proven to be not a problem.

 POWER STAGE